V3L0C1T13S/reflectcord/README.md

 Litecord - Documented a bunch of undocumented OPCodes

-ouwo - Documented features such as search and slash commands
+ouwou - Documented features such as search and slash commands